How to Get a Freight Quote: The Ultimate Guide

 If you’re unsure if your shipment requires special handling, your freight broker or carrier rep can help you.

-You won’t be asked for the full address until you’re ready to book the shipment.
+When you request a freight quote, you won’t be asked for the full address until you’re ready to book the shipment.
 However, you’ll need to know the type of delivery location (residential or business), plus which special handling needs apply—such as a liftgate.

 The value of your freight usually doesn’t affect freight quotes unless you wish to purchase insurance beyond the carrier’s liability insurance.